 The Impact of Family Ownership and Dual Class Shares on Takeover Risk

-University of Gothenburg - Department of Economics; Göteborg University - Centre for Finance; Hanken School of Economics
+University of Gothenburg - Department of Economics; University of Gothenburg - Centre for Finance; Hanken School of Economics

 SSEES, University College London

 February 21, 2005

 Some studies have provided evidence that dual class shares reduce firm market value.
 Other studies have shown that dual class shares are more common in countries where the proxies for private benefits of control are low.
 In this paper we explore whether the negative relation between firm market value and dual class shares can be explained by lower takeover probability.
 For family controlled firms, we find that both the hazard rate of takeover and firm market value decline with dual class shares and firm leverage.
 We conclude that families entrench themselves by using dual class shares and by manipulating firm capital structure and this translates into lower firm value.

 Keywords: Takeovers, Ownership Structure, Dual Class Shares, Capital Structure, Family Firms, Hazard Functions

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo5 in 0.641 seconds